deploy-sergio/test-docu/vpc-nat-lambda.md

 #VPC Configuration

-If we have to use Lambda service and we have to do a function where this function talks to an AWS services and It also needs to talk to the Internet, we need to configure a new VPC using a Nat gateway configuration.
+If we have to use Lambda service and we have to do a function where this function talks to an AWS services and It also needs to talk to the Internet, we need to create a new VPC using Nat Gateway configuration.

 ## Create a VPC with CIDR-BLOCK